cborrowman/Napco1632ArduinoMonitor/README.md

 October 26, 2021

 This is my current state.
 I've built an interface board to go between the napco keypad and the alarm panel that can intercept keyboard commands, forward them to the panel or send alternate commands to the panel, and finally monitor requests from the panel.
-This doesn't require programming an extra keypad, it can plug into an existing keypad.
+This doesn't require programming an extra keypad; it can plug into an existing keypad.

 Below is a diagram of the intercept concept
 ![Intercept](https://github.com/cborrowman/Napco1632ArduinoMonitor/blob/main/KeypadIntercept.png)